CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

 -  Adjust the "Threshold correction factor" to 1.

-This thresholding approach takes the medium-intensity pixels and assigns them as background pixels, leaving only the highest intensity pixels as background.
+This thresholding approach takes the medium-intensity pixels and assigns them as foreground pixels, leaving only the lowest intensity pixels as background.
 The identified outlines should now better match the actual nuclei boundaries.